opeyemiman/OGOP-Time-Distance-Calculator/README.md

-# OGOP-Time-Distance-Calculator
+# OGOP-Time-Distance-Calculator-Desktop-Version
 For Newton’s equations of motion with constant acceleration, given 3 of 5 variables (V,U,A,T,S), this calculator solves for the remaining 2.

-Newton's Equations of Motion
+# Newton's Equations of Motion

 These Kinematics equations relate an object's displacement, s, initial velocity u, final velocity v, acceleration a, and time t